Aboriginal Dog Breeds In The Modern World

 1. Aboriginal and local breeds are part of the Earth's biological diversity, that is, are part of the world natural heritage;

-2. Aboriginal breedsare always connected with ancient cultural traditions of all the peoples of the world.
+2. Aboriginal breeds are always connected with the ancient cultural traditions of all the peoples of the world.
 For indigenous ethnic groups, these animals are still animals of worship and often determine the distinctiveness of their spiritual world and religions;

 3. in the so-called arduous biocenosis unique, adapted over the centuries and millennia genetic material, presented with a collection of gene funds of Aboriginal and local species, often can not be replaced by any variations of species from other regions or plant breeding.

 A famous geneticist A.S.
 Serebrovskij pointed to the two processes that change the gene content: selection (natural and artificial), trying to reproduce some genes and remove others, and popularizations, which creates new genes.
-The genefund of a breed is considered as a complex of hereditary features or set of genes and their alleles, which the essential characteristics and qualities of the breed.
-In the direct meaning a gene fund of domestic animals of any type is determined by the variety of breeds,sub-breeds, populations and separate animals that in general corresponds to the term "genetic resources".
+The gene fund of a breed is considered as a complex of hereditary features or set of genes and their alleles, which the essential characteristics and qualities of the breed.
+In the direct meaning, a gene fund of domestic animals of any type is determined by the variety of breeds,sub-breeds, populations, and separate animals that in general correspond to the term "genetic resources".

 Native (Aboriginal) and artificial (factory owner) breeds.

-Natural breeds of domestic animals are ancient, particularly aboriginal breeds, which have a shape of their ancestors and with the least amount of non-functional signs of domestication.
-They are optimally adopted to external conditions thanks to poor feeding and hard living conditions and have a strong constitution, great endurance and resistace to local diseases.
+Natural breeds of domestic animals are ancient, particularly aboriginal breeds, which have the shape of their ancestors and with the least amount of non-functional signs of domestication.
+They have optimally adapted to external conditions thanks to poor feeding and hard living conditions and have a strong constitution, great endurance, and resistance to local diseases.
 Natural breeds with extensive habitats normally consist of in-breed groups which may differ considerably on appearance and its intended purpose.
-Now natural (Aboriginal) breeds are found in those regions of the world which are little affected by civilization, although before they were popular everywhereincluding all European countries.
-The deliberate selection of rarely affect them, often unconscious and natural, as these animals take care of themselves and actively adapt to environmental conditions though even very small differences in outside conditions influence them.
+Now natural (Aboriginal) breeds are found in those regions of the world which are little affected by civilization, although before they were popular everywhere including all European countries.
+The deliberate selection of rarely affects them, often unconscious and natural, as these animals take care of themselves and actively adapt to environmental conditions through even very small differences in outside conditions influence them.

 As it is well known, since the 1930s in the USSR they began to select or plant breeding of many Aboriginal dogs, particularly hunting huskies, Caucasian and Central Asian sheepdogs.
 Nowadays such dogs which don’t differ much from Aboriginal, are much worse in their working qualities endurance and some peculiarities of behavior.

-Modern dog planters need a lot of tact in making a programme of planting aboriginal dogs in cities and nurseries.
-Special attention should be paid to remaining territories of habitats of aboriginal dogs.
+Modern dog planters need a lot of tact in making a program of planting aboriginal dogs in cities and nurseries.
+Special attention should be paid to the remaining territories of habitats of aboriginal dogs.